amcdouga/notebooks-collection-opendata/HZZ-analysis/README.md

 As a first test to check whether everything works fine you can simply run a preconfigured analyis via

->     python3 RunScript.py -s "Zmumu"
+>     python RunScript.py -s "Zmumu"

 What you have done here is to run the code in single core mode and specifying that you only want to analyse the Zmumu sample as defined in the Configurations/HZZConfiguration.py.
 The runscript has several options which may be displayed by typing

->     python3 RunScript.py --help
+>     python RunScript.py --help

 The options include: